alangpierce/sucrase/README.md

   [babel-preset-react](https://github.com/babel/babel/tree/master/packages/babel-preset-react),
   including adding `createReactClass` display names and JSX context information.
 * **typescript**: Compiles TypeScript code to JavaScript, removing type annotations and handling features like enums.
 Does not check types.
+Sucrase transforms each file independently, so you should enable the `isolatedModules` TypeScript flag so that the typechecker will disallow the few features like `const enum`s that need cross-file compilation.
 * **flow**:  Removes Flow type annotations.
 Does not check types.
 * **imports**: Transforms ES Modules (`import`/`export`) to CommonJS (`require`/`module.exports`) using the same approach as Babel 6 and TypeScript